-In 2014, an officer of JDA was the CEO of OH Afghanistan, Inc. (OHA) which operates in selling agriculture machinery and supplies to support the work of JDA in Afghanistan.
-During the year ended December 31, 2014, JDA paid OHA for well drilling materials and services as well as Sawyer PointONE water filters in the amount of \$41,992.
+From January through September 2015, an officer of JDA was the CEO of OH Afghanistan, Inc. (OHA) which operates in selling agriculture machinery and supplies to support the work of JDA in Afghanistan.
 In October 2015, a new CEO, who is not connected with JDA, was appointed for OHA.
+No related party transactions occurred during 2016.